Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 ### C. Functional Attributes
 Each card possesses specific attributes that define its capabilities.
 * Range (If Applicable to Card Type, e.g., Units): Must conform to current Rulebook definitions (see Section II.B of these Guidelines).
-The choice of range will have an associated DB cost from the Master List.
+The choice of range will have an associated DB cost from the Master List, typically accounted for under `DB_Spent_On_Abilities`.
 * Attack (If Applicable, e.g., Units): The offensive strength.
 Its value contributes to `DB_Spent_On_Stats`.
 * Defense (If Applicable, e.g., Units, Assets): Resilience against attacks or effects.
 Its value contributes to `DB_Spent_On_Stats`.
 * Rule Box: Contains the card's abilities.